votinginfoproject/batch-address-test-tool/README.md

 # batch-address-test-tool

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library that tests addresses for the Voting Information Project.

 ## Usage

 FIXME

-## License

-Copyright © 2017 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.